At campaign rally, Biden decries Democratic 'anger' and pledges unity

 (GRAPHIC: Who is running in 2020 - tmsnrt.rs/2Ff62ZC)

-Reporting by James Oliphant; Editing by James Dalgleish and Tom Brown
+Reporting by James Oliphant; Editing by James Dalgleish, Tom Brown and Daniel Wallis